Introduction

 Burning Chips with Weak Hands

-If you C-bet too frequently with weak hands or air (no equity), you might find yourself consistently losing chips when opponents call or raise.
+If you C-bet too frequently with weak hands or air (no equity), you might consistently lose chips when opponents call or raise.
 This can diminish your stack over time, especially if you do not have a balanced range that includes strong hands and draws.

 Building a Larger Pot Out of Position

 When you C-bet out of position, you risk building a larger pot without having the advantage of acting last on subsequent streets.
-This can lead to challenging situations where you have to make tough decisions with incomplete information, potentially costing you more chips.
+This can lead to challenging situations where you must make tough decisions with incomplete information, potentially costing you more chips.

 Becoming Predictable